-by Joe Harrison, 1L
+by Jennifer Morris, 1L

-Inside Criminal Law: What Matters and Why (2nd ed.)
+Inside Criminal Law (2nd ed.)

 John M. Burkoff and Russell L. Weaver